-Because there does not seem to be a specific reason why only the counterpart's negotiation approach evaluation should be influenced by the central concordance factor, it is likely that other measurements are also affected by this concordance factor or other related common factors such as the negotiation affect (Lai, Doong et al. 2006; Li, Etezadi et al. 2006).
+The objective of the counterpart's negotiation approach evaluation measurement is to measure the perception and initially, we did not intend to use it in the negotiation concordance measurement.
+We found however, that this construct was strongly influenced by the central concordance factor.
+Because there does not seem to be a specific reason why only this measurement should be influenced by the central concordance factor, it is likely that other measurements are also affected by this concordance factor of other related to common factors such as the negotiation affect (Lai, Doong et al. 2006).
 It should be noted here that this is an initial exploratory work that uses both sides of the negotiation.
 Further research may require changes of the negotiation concordance factor.
 However, it does seem that the results reported here indicate an interesting effect which is related to both sides of a negotiation and is influencing some of the measurements.

-As one would expect from negotiation literature the participants' approach influences negotiation (Lax and Sebenius 1986; Loewenstein, Thompson et al. 1989; Lewicki, Saunders et al. 2003).
+As one would expect from negotiation literature the participants' approach influences negotiation (Lax and Sebenius 1986; Loewenstein, Thompson et al. 1989; Lewicki, Saunders proace et al. 2003).
 Indeed, adding the path which permits the overall concordance to be influenced by each participant's own bargaining evaluation does have some effects which are significant (BuyerOwn = 0.41, SellerOwn = 0.42, p-value = 0.000 for both).
-Additionally, there is no change in the answers to the two research questions.
+Additionally, there was unationally that the change in the answers to the two research questions.

-An alternative perspective on this would be that the perceived own negotiation approach of both buyers and sellers are also influenced by the central concordance factor.
+An alternative perspective on this would be that the perceived own negotiation approach of both buyers and sellers is also influenced by the central concordance factor.
 That is, own negotiation approach may be considered as additional measures of the overall concordance factor.
 For example, if the negotiations have high concordance, each negotiator will have a higher self evaluation.
 This could be controlled in future experiments by obtaining own bargaining evaluations both before and after the negotiation session.

-Another question we consider is about the difference in the negotiation approach evaluation of females and males.
+Another question we consider is the difference in the negotiation approach evaluation of females and males.
 This question arises from the observation that most negotiators incorrectly evaluated their partner or incorrectly evaluated themselves.
 Previous research on the AMIS model using the Inspire data has identified that the male and female participants provide different model estimates (Etezadi, Kersten et al. 2006).
 The theory indicates that females should be better at accurately evaluating their negotiation partners than males.
 To evaluate this, the model is fitted with various subsets of the data in an attempt to isolate the female/male differences in partner evaluation.